-- 8.30 The site is within flood zone 1 (low risk).
-Therefore, subject to satisfactory surface water drainage (SuDS), there are no concerns regarding the proposed use, scale, or location of the development on flood risk grounds. - 8.31 The proposed drainage strategy is to drain all surface water to ground via the permeable sub-base beneath the parking/access areas, which is an acceptable approach in principle.
+- 8.35 The site is within flood zone 1 (low risk).
+Therefore, subject to satisfactory surface water drainage (SuDS), there are no concerns regarding the proposed use, scale, or location of the development on flood risk grounds. - 8.36 The proposed drainage strategy is to drain all surface water to ground via the permeable sub-base beneath the parking/access areas, which is an acceptable approach in principle.
 The council's drainage officer has suggested full details of the proposed surface water drainage scheme be secured via condition.
-Therefore, subject to compliance with this drainage strategy, secured via condition the proposal is acceptable in respects of surface water drainage/flooding.
+Therefore, subject to compliance with this drainage strategy, secured via condition the proposal is acceptable in respects of surface water drainage/flooding. - 8.37 As clarified during the 21 March committee meeting, the proposal is not required to demonstrate no net increase in flows to the Apuldram Wastewater Treatment Works, as the number of units is below the required threshold of 10 dwellings, as set out within the Position Statement on Managing New Housing Development in the Apuldram (Chichester) Wastewater Treatment Works Catchment (December 2018).
+In addition, Southern Water has been consulted as part of the application process, raising no objection to the proposed development and highlighting only that the applicant will be required to make a formal application for a connection to the public foul sewer.